clarkkev/attention-analysis/README.md

 ## Attention Analysis
 `Syntax_Analysis.ipynb` and `General_Analysis.ipynb`
 contain code for analyzing BERT's attention, including reproducing the figures and tables in the paper.

 You can download the data needed to run the notebooks (including BERT attention maps on Wikipedia and the Penn Treebank) from [here](https://drive.google.com/open?id=1DEIBQIl0Q0az5ZuLoy4_lYabIfLSKBg-).
 However, note that the Penn Treebank annotations are not freely available, so the Penn Treebank data only includes dummy labels.
+If you want to run the analysis on your own data, you can use the scripts described below to extract BERT attention maps.

 ## Extracting BERT Attention Maps
 We provide a script for running BERT over text and writing the resulting